Skip to main content

 Lenders That Offer the Fastest VA Processing Times

 The speed of a VA loan depends mostly on the efficiency and expertise of the lender, not the type of institution (bank, credit union, or non-bank).
-While the average VA loan closed in 55 days in 2024-compared to 48 days for conventional loans-experienced lenders can close properly managed VA loans in under 30 days.
+While the average VA loan closed in 55 days in 2024-compared to 48 days for conventional loans-experienced lenders may complete properly managed VA loans in under 30 days when appraisal and documentation timelines allow.

 Banks vs. Credit Unions vs. Non-Bank Lenders